 Gifts that cross cultural lines or offend

-When giving business gifts for the holidays, remember that not everyone celebrates Christmas.
+When giving a Christmas chocolate business gifts for the holidays, remember that not everyone celebrates Christmas.
 In this day and age, we can all just stay in our own lanes when it comes to who celebrates what and why.
 If you are giving gifts that coincide with the holidays, keep them neutral!
 Avoid any religious symbols or phrases and instead concentrate on this year’s job well done.

 Along this same lines are gifts of alcohol.
 For reasons that are none of anyone’s business, not everyone drinks alcohol.
 While an expensive bottle of wine or scotch might be well received by some, it won’t be by all so unless you know with complete certainty how it will be received, it’s best to avoid altogether.